Voluntary association: Israel

+United Kingdom

 England and Wales

 Under English law, an unincorporated association consists of two or more members bound by the rules of a society which has, at some point in time, been founded.

 Several theories have been proposed as to the way that such associations hold rights.
 A transfer may be considered to have been made to the association's members directly as joint tenants or tenants in common.
 Alternatively, the funds transferred may be considered to have been under the terms of a private purpose trust.
-Many purpose trusts fail for want of a beneficiary and this may therefore may result in the gift failing.
+Many purpose trusts fail for want of a beneficiary and this may therefore result in the gift failing.
 However, some purpose trusts are valid, and, accordingly, some cases have decided that the rights associated with unincorporated associations are held on this basis.
 The dominant theory, however, is that the rights are transferred to the members or officers absolutely, perhaps on trust for the members, but are importantly bound by contracts inter se.

 Accordingly, on dissolution, the distribution of these rights depends on how they were held.
 A purpose trust may by its nature survive the dissolution of the association, or it may not.
 If it fails as a result of the dissolution, then the rights will be held on resulting trust for the contributors, unless they can be shown to have renounced their right to such a trust in their favour.
 If the rights are held subject to contract, then they will be divided among the surviving membership upon dissolution, according to the terms of the contracts inter se or an implied term according to contribution.
 If, as a result of this contract or statute, no member can claim, the rights will pass to the Crown as bona vacantia.
 This conclusion has also been suggested where the association dissolves because only one member remains, although this has been doubted by some commentators who believe the last members should be entitled to the rights.

 Scotland

-Scottish law on unincorporated associations is essentially the same as English law.
+Scots law on unincorporated associations is essentially the same as English law.